|

 While the inside is curing (min 4 days to be able to withstand masking - more the safer), I had the partitions/rooms to

 paint and detail.
-I also had some overlay sheets to design and print out on the computer (...hint, hint...), curtains to make, chairs, flooring, research.........
+I also had some overlay sheets to design and print out on the computer, curtains to make, chairs,

 Ok.
 The interior surface paint has been applied and is cured.
-I cut small strips of copper tape (get a new
+I cut small strips of copper tape and used them

-.005in build up.
 That's small enough to overlay without bulges.
-I got strips running behind wall panels/overlays,
+I got strips running behind wall panels/overlays, under carpeting, and

-soldering station comes in handy.
+comes in handy.
 Set it as low as possible, and still be able to flow the solder.
-I strongly
+I strongly suggest practicing

-suggest practicing on a junk car to get the technique down.
+on a junk car to get the technique down.
+If one has the head room, putting .060 styrene strips under the CU tape is much

 I made 2 light rails to run across the ceiling from end to end using .060 or .080 styrene strips and the copper tape.